nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 5. Some example commands you can try:
    * **`list`** : lists all tasks.
 This is the default view.
-   * **`add`**` Learn how to use DearJim` : adds a task to the Task Manager.
+   * **`add`**` Learn how to use DearJim` : adds a task to DearJim.
    * **`delete`**` 1` : deletes the first task shown in the current list.
    * **`exit`** : exits the app.
 6. Refer to the [Features](#features) section below for details of each command.<br>